Variational Sparse Paired Autoencoders (vsPAIR) for Inverse Problems and Uncertainty Quantification: Hyperparameter Selection

-It should be noted that the ELBOs for both the sVAE and VAE are typically broken up into a reconstruction and KL term as shown in \Cref{eq:elbo}.
+Our next study concerns a hyperparameter not discussed elsewhere in the text.
+The ELBOs for both the sVAE and VAE can be broken up into a reconstruction and KL term as shown in \Cref{eq:elbo}.
 It is standard to assign a hyperparameter weight to the term $\rm{D}_{\rm KL}$ to enforce the stability of training, which is the defining characteristic of a $\beta$-VAE.
 The effects of this hyperparameter on VAE training are well studied in other works \cite{burgess2018understandingdisentanglingbetavae, ozcan2025lvaevariationalautoencoderlearnable, pmlr-v97-locatello19a}.
-We denote the weight of the KL term in the QoI and observation ELBO as $\gamma_x$ and $\gamma_y$, respectively, and found that weighting the KL terms of both sVAE and VAE by $\gamma_x = 1.0$ and $\gamma_y = 0.1$ resulted in more stable training and higher fidelity reconstructions without significantly compromising the variance of the reconstructions. {Implicitly, $\gamma_x$ also controls the sparsity level since it reflects the strength of the regularization that pushes the encoder to the prior.
-The results in the CT study used a different configuration with lower $\gamma_x$ and $\gamma_y$ weights to promote reconstruction accuracy.}
+We denote the weight of the KL term in the QoI and observation ELBO as $\gamma_x$ and $\gamma_y$.
+Empirically, we found that the weight of $\gamma_x$ has considerable impact on the resulting reconstructions.
+Maintaining the same setup as the previous study aide from reducing the number of layers in the encoder/decoder CNNs from 3 to 2, we fix $\alpha_0$ and $\beta_0$ at $1.0$ and $3.0$, respectively, and vary $\gamma_x$ over $[0.001, 0.01, 0.1, 1]$.
+The results are shown in \Cref{fig:beta_x_sweep}.

+We observe that varying $\gamma_x$ influences both the sparsity structure of the latent space and the resulting reconstruction quality.
+For $\gamma_x$ too large, the reconstructions become blurry with a high degree of sparsity in the latent space.
+For $\gamma_x$ too small, the reconstructions become sharper, but sparsity is lost in the latent space.
+Generally, this parameter must be selected carefully to achieve balance between latent sparsity and reconstruction quality.
+As $\alpha_0$ and $\beta_0$ also influence the sparsity level, these three parameters should be tuned jointly.}